Canopy: Property-Driven Learning for Congestion Control

 We can now use a known method \cite{le2019batch, freund1999adaptive} to reduce this problem to an unconstrained problem.
-The idea here is to \emph{convexify} the space $\Pi$ of controllers by allowing stochastic combinations of controllers, which expands $\Pi$ into its convex hull.
-Given the convexity of the resulting controller space, we can rewrite \Cref{eq:main-prob} as
+The idea here is to \emph{convexify} the space $\Pi$ of controllers by allowing stochastic combinations of controllers, which expands $\Pi$ into its convex hull, allowing us to rewrite \Cref{eq:main-prob} as

-To optimally solve the above problem, we would need to perform an iteration over $\hat{\lambda}$.
-In practice, we simplify the problem further by assuming $\hat{\lambda}$ to be a hyperparameter controlling the trade-off between average-case performance and the certified performance, and omitting the convexification step.
-In addition, $C_{\max}$ is treated as a constant to represent certification satisfaction that can be omitted during optimization.